Ggjorven/Crystal/README.md

 ## Contribution

-If you are interested in contributing to the Crystal Game Engine project, please visit the [GitHub repository](https://github.com/ggjorven/Crystal) for more information on how to get involved.
+If you are interested in contributing to the Crystal Game Engine project, please send me a message on [Discord](https://discord.com/) (ggjorven#0914) for more information on how to get involved.

 ## Copyright